DATA-DOG/fastroute/mux/README.md

 The core differences to Trie (radix tree) based routers:

 - Allows routes like **/user/new** and **/user/:user** together.
+- Uses standard **http.Handler** so you can nest any 3rd party middleware without having to re-implement it.
 - Fits in one source file and is much more extensible.
-- Uses standard **http.Handler** so you can nest any 3rd party middleware without having to re-implement it.
-- May fix both, trailing slash and path for redirect.

 This package is just an example of **fastroute** implementation.
 Which is intended to be copied or stripped down to some specific use cases.